Osprey Academy - Customer Support & Training

 To save your document, select the ‘Save’ icon available within the ‘File’ tab.
 If saving through ‘Document Production’ you will now be able to time record as you normally would.

-When you wish to open a document in the Matter History using the Online Editor, right-click on the document to select it and then click on the ‘Check Out’ option.
+To open a document in the matter history using the online editor, right-click on the document to select it.
+Then click on the ‘Check Out’ option.

 From here, you will again be able to select whether you use MS Word or the Online Editor.